Table Of Contents

 - 5.0%: Great: Whatever you are doing is working.
 Keep making your page better.

 - 8.0%> Fantastic: This is a very good outcome.
-While there’s always ways to make a good thing better, you my friend, have a great thing.
+While there are always ways to make a good thing better, you my friend, have a great thing.
 Keep this up and make small adjustments based on data.

 Unless you have a 100% conversion rate there is always room for improvement.